What is Vintage?

 What Makes a Wine Vintage? | Vintage Wine vs Non-Vintage Wine | The History of Australian Wine Vintage | Australian Vintage Climates | Australian Wine Vintage by Varietal | Australian Wine Vintage Timeline |

-Vintage refers to the process of harvesting wine grapes from their vines once they’re perfectly ripe.
-When winemakers consider grape ripeness, all sugar, acid, and tannin levels are measured to determine when the grapes are ready to be picked.
-Vintage occurs every year, once a year, and in Australia runs for approximately two to four months, depending on the region.
-The correct temperature leading up to and during vintage is pivotal to how the year’s harvest transpires.
-Threats of heat, rain, hail and frost can harm the grapes, create disease, and at worst spoil the fruits.
-Once vintage is complete, winemakers use different techniques to turn the grapes to wine.
+Vintage refers to the process of harvesting grapes from their vines once they’re perfectly ripe.
+When winemakers consider grape ripeness, sugar, acid, and tannin levels are measured to determine when they are ready to be picked.
+Vintage occurs each year, and in Australia it runs from about two to four months, depending on the region and grape varieties involved.
+Optimal temperatures leading up to, and during, vintage are pivotal to how the year’s harvest transpires.
+Threats of heat, rain, hail and frost can harm the grapes, create disease and, at worst, spoil the fruit.
+Once vintage is complete, winemakers them employ a range of different methods and techniques to turn the fruit into wine.

 What Makes a Wine Vintage?

 A vintage wine consists of grapes that were all — or for the most part — grown and harvested in a single year.
-A wine’s vintage date, found on its label, communicates this time.
-For instance, grapes that are picked in the 2019 vintage will therefore include 2019 on its label.
-Although most of its grapes were harvested in this period, small portions can include previous years — the exact amount varying between countries.
+A wine’s vintage, found on its label, communicates this year.
+For instance, grapes that are picked in the 2019 vintage will therefore feature 2019 on the resulting wine's label.
+Although most grapes are harvested in a single period, small portions can include previous years — the exact amount varying between countries.
 In Australia, a vintage wine requires 85% same-year grapes.

 Vintage Wine vs Non-Vintage Wine

-Vintage wines communicate the intricacies of an entire growing season through taste, which can often be completely different from the last.
-If winemakers wish to produce consistent wine in both taste and quality, blending multiple years together can achieve a desired taste.
+Vintage wines communicate the intricacies of an entire growing season through taste, which can often be completely different from the previous year's wines.
+If winemakers wish to produce consistent wines in regards to their taste and quality, blending multiple years together can sometimes achieve a desired style.
 These wines are labelled non-vintage.
-Non-vintage wines are usually a blend of two or more wines and of good value.
-A common example celebrated worldwide for its familiar tastes and aromas would be champagne that is labelled NV to communicate its non-vintage.
-Another example would be fortified wines which are often non-vintage and popular in Australia.
+Non-vintage wines are usually a blend of two or more wines, and a common example celebrated worldwide is Champagne that is labelled Non Vintage, or NV.
+Another example would be fortified wines, which are often non-vintage.

 The History of Australian Wine Vintage